-Merington, Martha Crawford (1830/311912), poor-law guardian, was born in London, the eldest daughter in the family of at least four daughters and four sons of Richard Whiskin Merington (18071874), deputy principal of the discount office of the Bank of England, and his wife, Margaret (18021877).
+Merington, (Maria) Martha Crawford (18311912), poor-law guardian, was born in Islington, London, on 21 January 1831, the eldest daughter in the family of at least four daughters and four sons of Richard Whiskin Merington (18071874), deputy principal of the discount office of the Bank of England, and his wife, Margaret (18021877).
 By 1871 she was living with her unmarried sisters in her parents' home in Kensington.
 She was well connected: her close associates included Caroline Biggs (editor of the Englishwomen's Review and member of the Committee for Promoting the Return of Women as Poor Law Guardians), Helen Taylor and Augusta Webster (members of the London school board in the 1870s and 1880s), the educationist Emily Anne Shirreff, and the philanthropist Mary Anne Donkin.

 The earliest reference to any public activity on the part of Martha Merington (or Merrington as her name was often misspelt) is a minute of the London school board (10 January 1872), where it is recorded that she had joined Chelsea divisional committee in January 1872.
 This was a local body formed to assist the London school board in the struggle over school attendance, and she served alongside Emily Shirreff, the co-founder of the National Union for the Improvement of the Education of Women of all Classes.
 Later that same year Mary Anne Donkin joined the committee.
 A worker for the Charity Organization Society, she lived just the other side of Kensington High Street from Merington (London school board minutes, 18 Dec 1872).
 By June 1874 Miss Merington was manager of three elementary schools in Notting Hill (ibid., 7 May and 22 Oct 1873, 17 June 1874).
 In these years she also established crèches for the babies of working women in Kensington.